-The distinction of course is neither historically fixed nor normatively prefigured.
-“Pre” and “post” are invoked here only to suggest that the institutions explored in the following articles underwent profound changes during the colonial and postcolonial periods, and that these changes remain vital to contemporary struggles over defining the boundaries of “being Islamic”, to borrow Ahmed’s expression once again.
+The distinction, of course, is neither historically fixed nor normatively prefigured.
+“Pre-” and “post-” are invoked here only to suggest that the institutions explored in the following articles underwent profound changes during the colonial and postcolonial periods, and that understanding these changes remain vital to understanding contemporary struggles over defining the boundaries of “being Islamic”.
 Van Dalen and Steele make clear that any engagement with the intellectual heritage of Sahelian and Saharan Muslims, even when it seeks to recover a seemingly distant past, requires situating oneself in the troubling waters of cultural and historical memory.
-To open this issue, the editors then hope to emphasize the foundational and transitional character of the centuries in which Muslims developed their own visions of Islam across Africa.
+In introducing this issue, we hope to emphasize the foundational and transitional character of the centuries in which Muslims developed their own visions of Islam across Africa.
 The rich traditions of Islamic law that emerged from those efforts in the Sahara are the subjects of the following papers.